 Baseten Labs

-Baseten is a machine learning infrastructure platform that helps users deploy various sizes and types of models from the model library at scale.
+Baseten is a machine learning infrastructure platform that helps users deploy models of various sizes and types from the model library at scale.
 It leverages GPU instances like A100, A10, and T4 to enhance computational performance.

 Baseten also introduces an open-source tool called Truss.
 This tool can help developers deploy AI/ML models in real-world scenarios.
 With Truss, developers can: